9 Best Portable Oxygen Concentrators in October 2024: Our Expert Picks

 People with a variety of conditions may benefit from supplemental oxygen.
 According to the American Lung Association, these conditions include chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, pneumonia, asthma, cystic fibrosis, and sleep apnea.
 [6]American Lung Association.
 Oxygen therapy.
 Found on the internet at https://www.lung.org/lung-health-diseases/lung-procedures-and-tests/oxygen-therapy

 If you need extra oxygen, you may enjoy the freedom a portable unit can give you.
-Being able to go out with friends and family, travel, and enjoy activities outside of the house are all possible with POCs.
+With POCs, you can go out with friends and family, travel, and enjoy activities outside of the house.

 Staying active and connecting with people is important for our health and well-being.
 According to a study published in the Journal of Gerontology, socially active older adults have better physical health and emotional well-being.
 [7]Fingerman KL, et al. The Journals of Gerontology.
 Jan.
 18, 2019.
 Variety is the Spice of Late Life: Social Integration and Daily Activity.
 Found on the internet at https://academic.oup.com/psychsocgerontology/article/75/2/377/5292329 A portable oxygen concentrator can help you keep in touch with friends and family by allowing you to leave the house and socialize.